The SaaS business Moz offers free SEO tools with limited usage.

 Content marketing idea:

-What I love about Moz’s approach here is that it’s a miniature marketing funnel all on its own:
+What I love about Moz’s approach to the freemium model is that it’s a miniature marketing funnel all on its own:

 Step 1: Someone searching for “SEO tools” finds the free tools page.